 The losses in my life moulded the innermost part of my soul and to this day, continue to contribute to my belief in living in the moment and finding all the joy I need in that sweet spot of merely just being here.
 In the moment.
 Being present.
 Interacting.
 Enjoying whoever is in the moment with me—soaking in the atmosphere that forms part of that specific moment.

 In conclusion, I feel that the world’s mindset of the permanent lack of money. forcing us to compete for it is the root cause of most of our problems in this world.
 Dare I even say the root cause of all evil.

 I have decided to step out of this belief system.
 How?

 Simply by thinking differently!
 I have to believe and my heart tells me on a daily basis there is a much more beautiful world possible, one far better than the one we have created thus far.

 At the core of my thinking is believing.

-When you reset your mind and believes about money, you may realise that there is abundance living inside you, deep inside you.
-If you make way for all the negative real estate you have allowed developing in you mind, and if you strip away the conditioned layers of fear, far beyond the voice of social media of a culture that imprint you with lack or shows you what success looks like, you will find an endless ocean of your own abundance.
+When you reset your mind and believes in money, you may realise that there is abundance living inside you, deep inside you.
+If you make way for all the negative real estate you have allowed developing in your mind, and if you strip away the conditioned layers of fear, far beyond the voice of social media of a culture that imprint you with lack or shows you what success looks like, you will find an endless ocean of your own abundance.
 Your own uniqueness.
 Never miss a moment to swim in it as much as you can.

 Life is more than just money.
 Starting a business is so much more than just chasing money (and success).
 Enjoying the entrepreneurial journey is more than seeing your bank account grow every month.